 Nurse Coaches are unique in the coaching realm in that we have a Board Certification and adhere to our ethical standards and nursing scope of practice as defined by the state in which we are licensed.
 We use our clinical training and experience to inform our decision-making and critical thinking process when working with clients in a coaching relationship, just as we do in any other nursing role.
 We take a holistic approach to wellness that encompasses the physical, emotional, spiritual, mental, and environmental aspects of life.
-And we make referrals for our clients’ safety and wellbeing when appropriate (Source: Nurse Coaching: Integrative Approaches for Health and Wellbeing).
+And we make referrals for our clients’ safety and wellbeing when appropriate.

-Coaching is focused on empowering clients in goal-setting, taking action, enhancing quality of life, and functioning at their highest capacity.
+Coaching is focused on empowering clients in, “goal-setting, actualizing potential, taking action, enhancing quality of life, and functioning at their highest capacity”(1).
 Coaches often guide clients in discovering a compelling vision for their future in order to move from inaction to action.
 Past issues may come up in discussions; however, the past is not the focus in coaching.

 Therapy is usually focused on a specific issue or diagnosis that is interfering with a client’s level of functioning.
 The focus is often retrospective, addressing past events, trauma, and pain.
-Treatment is based on relieving symptoms of the dysfunction and addressing problems using therapeutic interpretations of how present thoughts and behaviors may be a result of historical events.
+Treatment is based on relieving symptoms of the dysfunction and addressing problems using, “therapeutic interpretations of how present thoughts and behaviors may be a result of historical events” (1).

 Another key distinction between coaching and therapy is that coaching is a collaborative model in which the coach and the client are partners co-creating a professional relationship for the client’s highest good.
 The coach is an expert in the coaching process only and does not necessarily provide answers, give advice, or suggest solutions.
 When appropriate and when requested by the client, Nurse Coaches can provide health-related guidance, education, and evidence-based information when it serves the client’s goals.
 The focus and/or goals in coaching are client-driven, and coaching sessions are usually direct, with defined goals and action plans.

 Therapy often uses an expert model in which the therapist, counselor, or psychologist is the expert providing analysis and interventions that include giving advice and making suggestions for overcoming problems.
-Clients commonly expect the therapist knows more about the client’s issue or diagnosis than the client does (Source: Transformative Nurse Coaching: Creating Wellness from the Inside Out).
+Clients commonly expect the therapist knows more about the client’s issue or diagnosis than the client does.

 In Nurse Coaching, there is usually a defined period of time you will work together- ranging from 6 weeks to 6 months- depending on your goals.
 During that time, the Nurse Coach and Client make powerful agreements that set the tone for professionalism, mutual respect, and a willingness to move beyond your comfort zone for the purpose of growth and transformation.
 In Nurse Coaching, we create a safe coaching container, in which you have access to ask questions, check in on progress made towards goals, and troubleshoot inevitable obstacles and challenges in between coaching sessions.